feltcute/ModdingDocsMGD/Doc/Reference/Markup.rst

     "{cps=34}A fairly fast text speed,{/cps} {cps=8}a fairly slow text speed.{/cps}"

-``{nw}`` placed anywhere in the string causes the displayed text to automatically move to the next screen once the final character has been displayed.
+``{nw}`` placed anywhere in the :term:`string` causes the displayed text to automatically move to the next screen once the final character has been displayed.
 Given MGD by default has all text display instantly, this typically won't be too useful unless combined with the ``{cps}``.

-``{fast}`` placed anywhere in the string causes the displayed text to instantly move towards the markup declaration.
+``{fast}`` placed anywhere in the :term:`string` causes the displayed text to instantly move towards the markup declaration.
 Given MGD by default has all text display instantly, this typically won't be too useful unless combined with the ``{cps}``.

 .. _coloredtextmarkup: